supa2/Automaton/Make-a-machine-tutorial.md

 ### Subclass Automaton ###

 To create a new Automaton (state machine) you must first subclass the Automaton base class.
+We also give it a short class label by which we can recognize it later, when it's up and running.

 ```c++
 #include <Automaton.h>